tektoncd/hub/docs/DEPLOYMENT.md

 kubectl apply -f 02-api/ -n tekton-hub
 ```

-This will create the deployment, secret, configmap and a NodePort service to expose the API server.
+This will create the pvc, deployment, secret, configmap and a NodePort service to expose the API server.

 #### Verify if api route is accessible